hello-robot/stretch_ros/install_noetic.md

 2. `sudo apt install git`
 3. `git clone https://github.com/hello-robot/stretch_install.git -b dev/install_20.04`
 4. `cd ./stretch_install/factory && ./stretch_install_nonfactory.sh`
-    - You will need to provide input when prompted, including your robot's number and possibly your password.
+    - You will need to provide input when prompted, including your robot's number and your password.
+The password request can come late in the process and freeze installation until you provide it.

 ### Clean up and verify the robot's Noetic ROS installation
 1. `cd ~ && rm -rf ./stretch-re1-xxxx`